21centuryweather/21st-Century-Weather-Software-Wiki/_sources/vscode/debugging-python.md

 Don't forget to add a breakpoint, otherwise the code will exit without stopping.
 :::

-We have now created a debugging configuration which will be active for the remainder of the session.
+We have now created a debugging configuration which will be active for the remainder of project.
 It can be accessed from the `Run and Debug` console as `Python Debugger: Current File with Arguments`

 ![Repeat the configuration](images/args2.png)